-For those of you who have been around the blog for awhile, you’ll likely be familiar with at least some of my story, but I’m going to recap for the newbies (welcome!)
-I’m 31 and have been dating the same guy since I was 19…that’s 12 years of non-wedded bliss (mostly bliss, nobody’s that perfect).
+For those of you who have been around the blog for awhile, you’ll likely be familiar with at least some of my story, but I’m going to recap for the newbies.
+I’m 32 and have been dating the same guy since I was nineteen.
+That’s twelve years in case you don’t want to do the math.
+Twelve years of non-wedded bliss (mostly bliss, nobody’s that perfect).
 We own a house together, along with two dogs and two cats.
 Almost all of the big purchases I’ve made in my life we’ve done together.
 When you move out of your parents and in with your boyfriend, you don’t exactly bring a lot of stuff with you.
-So we’re committed and all common-lawed up, and that means there’s no easy way out (emotionally, financially, legally).
+That history and the joint life we’ve created means we’re officially common-law in the eyes of the law, and there’s no easy way out emotionally or financially.

 Have we talked about marriage?

 Absolutely, and we’re on the same page.
 It will most likely happen one day, but at this point, we’re happy with the way things are.
 I don’t need to have a marriage certificate to make things feel more real.

 It is important to me that we are married before we have kids.
 I don’t like the idea of not having the same last name as my children.
 Did you know that it’s recommended to get a letter of permission from your husband to travel with your own children if they have a different last name from you?
 Maybe it’s for selfish or lazy reasons, but I don’t want to have to deal with that.
 The whole having kids thing isn’t a given though.
 I’m still undecided on that and the older I get, the more I lean towards staying child-free.
 Without that motivation, I’m a-ok with staying unmarried.

 So, until there’s a trigger, why change anything?